fireproof-storage/fireproof/README.md

 ### Status

 Fireproof is alpha software, you should only use it if you are planning to contribute.
-[For now, check out our React TodoMVC implementation running in ephemeral mode.](https://main--lucky-naiad-5aa507.netlify.app/)
+For now, For now, [check out our React TodoMVC implementation running in ephemeral mode.](https://main--lucky-naiad-5aa507.netlify.app/)

 [![Test](https://github.com/jchris/fireproof/actions/workflows/test.yml/badge.svg)](https://github.com/jchris/fireproof/actions/workflows/test.yml)
 [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)